-Interest will be charged on overdue accounts in accordance with the relevant legislation.
+Interest will be charged on overdue accounts in accordance with the Council's Credit Control and Debt Collection Policy as well as the relevant legislation.

 3.7 Legal Fees

 All legal costs, including attorney-and-own-client costs incurred in the recovery of amounts in arrears shall be levied against the arrears account of the debtor.